Diane 35 Tablet: Uses, Dosage and Effects

 Irregular menstrual cycles can be distressing and may indicate underlying hormonal imbalances.
 Diane 35 can help regulate menstrual cycles by providing consistent levels of synthetic hormones, thereby stabilizing the menstrual cycle.

-The recommended dosage of Diane 35 is one tablet daily for 21 consecutive days, followed by a 7-day pill-free interval.
-During this interval, a withdrawal bleed similar to a menstrual period usually occurs.
-It is crucial to start the next pack after the 7-day break to maintain contraceptive efficacy.
+Diane 35 is usually taken once daily for 21 days, followed by 7 days without taking the pill.
+During that time, a withdrawal bleed similar to a menstrual period typically happens.
+The next pack should be started after the 7-day break to maintain the contraceptive effect.

 Starting Diane 35